 Behind Teacher’s Camp

-From the outside, Baguio’s Teacher’s Camp is seen as a premier events and training center for professionals, especially teachers, from all around the Philippines.
-Built in 1908 to serve this purpose for American ‘Thomasite’ teachers, the camp has already seen countless of stories, both of success and horror alike.
+From the outside, Baguio’s Teacher’s Camp is seen as a premier event and training center for professionals, especially teachers, from all around the Philippines.
+Built in 1908 to serve this purpose for American ‘Thomasite’ teachers, the camp has already seen countless stories, both of success and horror alike.

 During World War II, Japanese soldiers used the site to hold hundreds of people captive.
 Numerous people are said to have been beheaded and killed at the camp, making it no surprise to hear all the horror stories culminating in the place.
 Top 7 scariest places to visit in Baguio City, you say?
 There’s no way Teacher’s Camp can’t make it into the list.